angelphanth/alphabet_asl/README.md

 - `figure_1.png` *Figure 1.
 Samples of ASL letters "A", "B", and "C" in their original format, following brightening, and following augmentation with ImageDataGenerator.*

-- `figure_2.gif` *Figure 2.
-A GIF of normalized confusion matrices as heatmaps for every CNN.
-Left heatmap: The model's performance on the test set of images.
-Right heatmap: Model performance on the First Live Test.*

-- `figure_3.png` *Figure 3.
+- `figure_2.png` *Figure 2.
 Each model's number of parameters and performance on the training, validation and test image sets, and new webcam-sourced images as quantified by the model accuracy scores.*